369webforall/HTML-Tutorial/README.md

 You can also nest tables, but I won't get into that right now.
 If you want to play around with the code, try adding some `<tr>` and `<td>` tags inside your current `<td>` tags.
 MaGiCal ThInGs.

-### Making Things Gorgeous The Wrong Way

-So, your website right now looks pretty bland, and that's normal.
-But, we want a website that is hot, sexy, ravishing, and powerful.
-Yes, that's right, we want a website just like you.

-So first, I will show you the wrong way to style your pages.
-You might ask why, but trust me, if you learn in this order, you'll understand HTML attributes a lot better, and then when you move on to CSS your mind will explode with joy.
-Explode.